mahmood199/Internals-Of-Coroutines/README.md

 Lifetime of a coroutine.
 Determines the lifetime/span/boundary to which a coroutine must be alive.
 Helps in cancellation of coroutine if the scope owner is destroyed\
 A coroutine can have child coroutine and the child coroutines are cancelled/ destroyed if the parent coroutine is destroyed.

-3. Dispatchers - Basically a thread pool \
-Helps to dispatch on which thread the coroutine must run \
+3. Dispatchers - Basically a thread pool.
+Helps to dispatch on which thread the coroutine must run.
 Way to define on which thread the coroutine must start. \
 Dispatch our coroutine to threads\
 Types of dispatchers available \